svenseeberg/data-diode/README.md

 ## About
 This project contains the source code for a DIY data diode.
-It uses Raspberry Pis to unidirectionally transmit data via the serial interface from one to the other.
+It uses Raspberry Pis to unidirectionally transmit files via the serial interface from one to the other.
 As the reverse direction pins are not connected, no transfer in the other direction is possible.
 An Arduino can be used to monitor the traffic and show the status on